thom4parisot/thom4.net/source/_posts/2015/part-time.md

   url: /images/2015/09/zuchini-jam.jpg
 ---

 This year, I have not asked for a pay rise: **I have asked to work less**.
-Here are the reasons why and what my plans to use this extra day of *freedom*.
+Here are the reasons why and what are my plans to use this extra day of *freedom*.

 <!--more-->